pxw-paul/pxw-debug/README.md

 }
 ```
 ## Finally
-Because the marcos are constantly checking for the existence of an object even when there is no active debugger they take a little bit of time.
+Because the marcos are constantly checking for the existence of an object even when there is no active debug logging they take a little bit of time.

 Once all the debugging is done you can disable all the macros with:
 ```